ecto/lunr/README.md

 ##Start

-    ./bin/start.sh
+    cp config-default.json config.json
+    bin/start.sh

 ##Configuration

 All configuration is stored in `config.json`.
+This is the default configuration:

 ````json
 {